Achievement, Career and Post-Secondary

 Another resource will be to create an alliance with Black Student Unions: ACPSI will work with partnering “districts, colleges, and universities to support and coordinate BSU’s to develop goals and programming, and to support projects including college tours, STEM career exposure field trips, Black History Month events, and boys’ and girls’ affinity groups” (AAALI, 2019), i.e., The Brotherhood and Sisterhood.

 Coordinate comprehensive wraparound supports to guarantee African American student readiness to learn.
-The purpose is to develop and support elementary, middle, and high schools in coordinating academic mentoring programs like The Brotherhood & Sisterhood, Young Men’s of Purpose, Black Women’s Leadership, etc. that includes case management and curriculum designed to increase the educational capacity and cultural self-esteem of African American boys and girls.
+The purpose is to develop and support elementary, middle, and high schools in coordinating academic mentoring programs like The Brotherhood & Sisterhood, Young Men’s of Purpose, Black Women’s Leadership, etc. that include case management and curriculum designed to increase the educational capacity and cultural self-esteem of African American boys and girls.
 ACPSI will also connect existing organizations and events like the Black Male Initiative and Black Fraternities and Sororities.

 RESPONSIVE AND RIGOROUS INSTRUCTION